melancholy14/elasticsearch_express/README.md

 1. [Docker](https://docs.docker.com/get-started/overview/): This software platform enables developers to deliver their applications quickly and consistently.
 For this time, it lets me build and deploy the nodejs application as well as Elasticsearch.
 2. [ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html): ElasticSearch is one of the most popular search engines, written in Java.
 It has a reputation for offering real-time search, [multitenancy](https://en.wikipedia.org/wiki/Multitenancy) and et cetera.
 It behaves like a database for this project which provides CRUD of simple questions.
 3. [ExpressJS](https://expressjs.com/): This has been famous as a top nodejs web application framework for a long time.
 It aims minimalism so that developers are able to be flexible to build whatever they want easily.
-4. Google Cloud
+4. [AWS](https://aws.amazon.com/): One of the most famous cloud service providers.
+I can be supported to use this provider by my working place so I chose it.
 5. [Typescript](https://www.typescriptlang.org/): It's a strongly typed programming language on javascript, developed by Microsoft.
 Therefore, developers can catch compile errors such as undefined errors by compiling source files.
 6. [ESLint](https://eslint.org/) & [Prettier](https://prettier.io/): These two useful libraries assist developers to have consistent code styles/format.
-7. Github Actions
+7. Github Actions: TBD

 ## Architecture